 Where the domain name is the address to your home, a hosting account is like the actual land your home sits on (or maybe the air it sits in).
 When you pay for a hosting account, you are given space on a server where all of your web site’s files are stored and delivered to the computers of anyone who visits your site.
 Most hosting companies also provide a control panel that lets you upload files and make changes to your hosting account.

 Choosing a hosting company is one of the most important decisions you will make when you plan your web site.
 There are thousands of companies that offer web hosting, some great, some ok, and many others that are just bad news.
-Good web hosting does not have to be expensive – the companies I recommend range from $4 to $7 per month – but don’t allow yourself to be swayed by super cheap pricing and special offers, or even think that very expensive hosting is necessarily better.
+Good web hosting does not have to be expensive – but don’t allow yourself to be swayed by super cheap pricing and special offers, or even think that very expensive hosting is necessarily better.